emilyalice2708/makers-progress/week-4.md

 - Evidence: Conversation with pair in afternoon to ensure understanding, apply practice to the project and check work against walkthroughs.

 ### Wednesday:
-- Goal: Become comfortable working on my own web app with a database without guidance.
+- Goal: Become comfortable planning and working on my own web app with a database without guidance.
 - Plan: Attend the Database Domain Modelling workshop and start work on the Diary App project.
 - Evidence: Ask a coach for feedback.